patrick-fs/fullstory-intercom/README.md

 - Once you've run the `cdk bootstrap` command to get the AWS CDK setup for use on your workstation, run `npm i` in the _middleware_ directory.
 - To deploy the AWS Lambda function + API Gateway that will be used to receive Intercom webhooks, `run npm run deploy` in the _middleware_ directory.
 - Take note of the "Outputs" section in the terminal once the deploy command has finished running.
-This will used for your web hook configruation in Intercom:
+This will be used for your web hook configruation in Intercom:

 ```
 ✨  Deployment time: 1.61s